-The credible evidence presented at the hearing shows that the claimant voluntarily quit this position.
-In a voluntary quit case, the claimant has the burden of proving, by a preponderance of the credible evidence presented at the hearing that the quit was for either good cause or valid circumstances, as those terms are defined above.
+The claimant had the burden to show, by a preponderance of the evidence, that she voluntarily quit his position for reasons that constitute either good cause or valid circumstances pursuant to the Maryland Unemployment Insurance Law.
 Hargrove v.
 City of Baltimore, 2033-BH-83.
+In this case, this burden has not been met.